GyroSuperintelligence/BabyLM/README.md

 ---

-## 🔬 The Core Idea: From Byte to Intelligence Spectrum
+## 🔬 The Byte as a Holographic Quantum of Spacetime Topology

 Data isn't just information here.
 It's a physical force that transforms structure.
-The architecture unfolds from one idea: a single byte acts as a set of instructions for navigating gyroscopic spacetime.
+The architecture unfolds from one idea: a single byte acts as a holographic memory set of instructions for navigating gyroscopic spacetime.

 ### The Logical Progression